JustWhit3/JustWhit3/README.md

 <h3 align="center">:information_source: Some info</h3>

 I'm a particle physics PhD student at University of Bologna and associate member of INFN.
 I am currently working for the ATLAS experiment at CERN.
 My research topics are related to top quark physics analyses and offline data analysis for the ATLAS RPC detector.
+My working projects are hosted on [GitLab](https://gitlab.cern.ch/users/gbianco/projects), while my personal projects stay here, on GitHub.

 - 📫 To contact me send an [**email**](mailto:gianluca.bianco4@unibo.it).
 - 💬 For collaborations send a **pull request** or **fork** one of my repo.